mrgyularabai/RGame/README.md

 ## Limitations

+- **Performance Constraints**
-Tkinter is not hardware-accelerated → not suitable for high-performance games Rendering capped at ~10–15 FPS by default (Python + Tkinter limitation) No built-in sound or advanced collision detection (but easy to add)
+  Tkinter is not hardware-accelerated, so RGame is not suitable for high-performance games, complex 3D graphics, or applications requiring high frame rates.

+- **Rendering Speed**
+  Rendering is intentionally capped at approximately 10–15 FPS by default due to Python's interpreter overhead and Tkinter's limitations.
+This can be adjusted slightly but remains modest.

+- **No Built-in Sound**
+  Audio support is not included out of the box.
+Adding sound would require integrating external libraries like `pygame.mixer` or `playsound`.

+- **Basic Collision Detection**
+  No native collision system is provided.
+Simple bounding-box or distance-based checks can be implemented manually in `PhysicsTick`.

+- **Single-Window Only**
+  The engine is designed around a single Tkinter window.
+Multi-window or fullscreen modes are not natively supported.

 ## Contributing
 Contributions welcome!
 Especially:

-New appearance types (polygon, arc, etc.)
+- New appearance types (polygon, arc, etc.)
-Better documentation/examples
+- Better documentation/examples
-Collision system
+- Collision system
-Particle system
+- Particle system

 ## License
 MIT License – feel free to use, modify, and distribute.